berru-g/mental-health-assistant/README.md

 #### If you want to participate in its evolution, I invite you to create a commit, or share your ideas and advice with me in the comments.
 For to build a relevant tool together.
 Thanks
 #### To use the wizard please download it, then simply open it with a double click, the vbs format is supported by all windows computers.
 #### Currently working on a version developed with python and tkinter- by [berru](mailto:g.leberruyer@gmail.com) 22 "M.H.A-V1.0.1"

+##### M.H.A is Free Tool: You can use, study share and improve it at your will.
+Specifically you can redistribute and/or modify it under the terms of the [GNU General Public](https://www.gnu.org/licenses/gpl-3.0.html) License as published by the Free Software Foundation.